Florida Keys Arts and Culture

 It’s truly one of the best-kept secrets about this island chain off the coast of Florida.
 With nature abounding, wonderful, warm people, the majesty of the Atlantic Ocean, and the peacefulness of the Gulf of Mexico, there are wonderful influences around every corner.

 What you’ll find is no shortage of talent on full display, from eclectic pottery to oil on canvas paintings to nature photography to jewelry makers, it’s all here waiting to be discovered.
 Artists of all kinds find natural treasures in the Everglades National Park.
 More awaits in the underwater glory of John Pennekamp Coral Reef State Park and the lush colors at Dagny Johnson Key Largo Hammock Botanical State Park.

 The Keys are made up of small towns and communities.
-However, due to the strong economy from our tourist base, the Arts are a primary part of our culture.
+However, due to the strong economy of our tourist base, the Arts are a primary part of our culture.
 Most weekends bring festivals and street parties throughout the Keys and especially in Key West.
-Photography of wildlife here is also great.
+The photography of wildlife here is also great.
 Check out www.dhphotoart.comThe Florida Keys Council of the Arts does a great job in supporting Art in the Keys http://www.keysarts.com/

 • The Keys Community Concert Band.
 Susan Bazin 451-4530.

 • Keys Chamber Orchestra.
 Call Inga-Lisa Wright, 305-744-0508